-(1) Any license that is not renewed before April 1 of each even number year shall automatically lapse.
+(1) Any license that is not renewed before April 1 of each year shall automatically lapse.
 No person whose license has lapsed shall practice until the license is renewed.
 Failure to receive a renewal notice shall not excuse any licensee from the requirements of renewal.
-The Board may renew any lapsed license upon payment of all past unpaid renewal fees, payment of a single lapsed license renewal fee as provided in OAR 848-005-0020(1)(e) and, if applicable, documentation of completion of the continuing competence requirements as provided in 848-035-0020(5).
-An applicant whose license has lapsed for non-completion of the continuing competence requirements may reinstate the lapsed license upon completion of the requirements for the immediately prior certification period.
-Continuing competence hours earned after March 31 of the even-numbered year to fulfill the requirements necessary to reinstate the lapsed license shall apply only to the prior certification period.
+The Board may renew any lapsed license upon payment of all past unpaid renewal and delinquent fees, and documentation of completion of the continuing education requirements for the immediately prior certification period as provided in Division 35 of these rules.
+An applicant whose license has lapsed for non-completion of the continuing education requirements may reinstate the lapsed license upon completion of the requirements for the immediately prior certification period.
+Courses taken after March 31 of the even-numbered year to fulfill the requirements necessary to reinstate the lapsed license shall apply only to the prior certification period.